MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 ## Decimate a 3D model

-To reach application-specific goals, you may need to decimate a 3D model.
+To reach application-specific goals, you may need to decimate your 3D models.
 Decimation is the process of recomputing the surface polygons of the model to create a similar shape with less polygons.
 This reduces visual fidelity but also increases performance.
 The example images below show the difference between a high-quality model used for low-scene complexity on Microsoft HoloLens, and a low-quality model used for high-scene complexity.

 ![Decimation example](media/6-houdini-decimation-overview.PNG "Decimation example")